-The Senior Management Team and Board of Trustees of Harmeny have developed a five year Strategic Business Plan, in consultation with staff, running from August 2012 to July 2017, which has also provided the basis for ongoing discussions with parents and carers.
+The Senior Management Team and Board of Trustees of Harmeny have developed a three year Strategic Business Plan, in consultation with staff, running from August 2017 to July 2020, which has also provided the basis for ongoing discussions with parents and carers.

 The purpose of the plan is to provide a clear sense of direction through challenging times, to grow and develop as an organisation, and enable children and families we work with to achieve positive outcomes.